 Our responsibility in workman’s compensation cases is to recommend further treatment when necessary and evaluate the ability of patients to return to work.
 Many times a final disability evaluation is rendered.
 Fellows are involved in these evaluations and learn how to prepare medical/legal reports.

 The Newton-Wellesley Hospital emergency room handles more than 33,000 visits annually.
 Hand injures are treated regularly, but aside from the occasional brush chipper or snow blower, mutilating hand trauma is seen only from time to time.

-The emergency room physicians manage much of the primary care before referring patients to the orthopaedic office.
-Orthopaedic residents don’t staff the emergency room, but hand fellows will make occasional trips to the emergency room for non-operative cases.
-One Tufts orthopaedic resident is assigned to the hand service at Newton-Wellesley Hospital.
+The emergency room physicians manage much of the primary care before referring patients to the orthopedic office.
+Orthopedic residents don’t staff the emergency room, but hand fellows will make occasional trips to the emergency room for non-operative cases.
+One Tufts orthopedic resident is assigned to the hand service at Newton-Wellesley Hospital.

 Build Advanced Surgical Skills at a Busy Boston Hospital

 St. Elizabeth's Medical Center is a 350-bed community and Tufts-affiliated teaching hospital located in the Brighton section of Boston, about halfway between Newton-Wellesley Hospital and downtown Boston.
 Emergency room coverage is provided by orthopedic assistants who are employed by St. Elizabeth's Medical Center who only call the hand fellow for cases that require admission or surgical attention.